Stability of Hairy Black Holes in Shift-Symmetric Scalar-Tensor Theories via the Effective Field Theory Approach: Introduction

 A binary black hole merger proceeds through three somewhat distinct phases; inspiral, merging and ringdown.
 During the ringdown phase, deviations from the black hole space-time gradually decay, and therefore can be treated as small perturbations around the black hole solution~\cite{Regge:1957td,Zerilli:1970se}.
 The study of the linear system of these small perturbations around a black hole is sometimes called black hole spectroscopy, since the decaying oscillations exhibit a set of characteristic wave forms called quasinormal modes, with corresponding frequencies known as {\it quasinormal} frequencies \cite{Berti:2009kk}.
 The quasinormal frequency spectrum of a neutral, spinning black hole in GR is entirely determined by two parameters, the mass and spin of the black hole.
 Thus, it is theoretically possible to probe proposed modifications to pure GR black holes by studying even just the lowest two ringdown tones.
 Thus, quasinormal mode analysis provides a particularly promising way to constrain, rule out or even provide hints for theoretical constructions beyond GR, and we expect that the increasingly accurate measurements provided by forthcoming missions, such as LISA, will yield important new insights through this method.

 A particularly well-motivated and well-studied class of modifications to GR is scalar-tensor theories, which arise in many different settings.
 While a general effective field theory (EFT) construction of such theories would include all operators up to a certain order, if one only allows a restricted set of operators involving a scalar and the metric, such that they give rise to second-order equations of motion, then such theories are free of a particularly pernicious instability known the ``Ostragradsky ghost"~\cite{Woodard:2015zca}.
 (See~\cite{Solomon:2017nlh} for a systematic discussion of the extent to which it is necessary to include higher-derivative operators in the EFT of general scalar-tensor theories, and the circumstances under which it is correct to restrict to only second-order operators.)

-The resulting theory is known as the Horndeski theory~\cite{Horndeski:1974wa}, which can be thought of as a generalization of Galileon theories to curved space-time~\cite{Deffayet:2009mn,Deffayet:2011gz,Kobayashi:2011nu}.
-It is also possible to study generalizations of this theory to GLPV~\cite{Gleyzes:2014dya} or DHOST~\cite{Langlois:2015cwa,Crisostomi:2016czh,BenAchour:2016fzp,Takahashi:2017pje,Langlois:2018jdg}, in which the equations of motion are nominally higher order, but which can be shown to be reducible to second-order ones.
+The most general scalar-tensor theory with second-order field equations is known as Horndeski theory~\cite{Horndeski:1974wa}.
+It was rediscovered fifteen years ago, along with Galileon theories~\cite{Nicolis:2008in}, which were subsequently covariantized to curved space-time~\cite{Deffayet:2009wt,Deffayet:2009mn,Deffayet:2011gz,Kobayashi:2011nu}.
+It is also possible to study generalizations of Horndeski to GLPV~\cite{Gleyzes:2014dya} or DHOST~\cite{Langlois:2015cwa,Crisostomi:2016czh,BenAchour:2016fzp,Takahashi:2017pje,Langlois:2018jdg} theories, in which the equations of motion are nominally third-order, but which can be shown to be reducible to second-order ones.
+See~\cite{Kobayashi:2019hrl} for a review.